AdobeDocs/commerce-operations.en/help/configuration/cli/localization.md

 - `language_package_one` inherits from `en_au_package` and `en_au_package` inherits from `en_ie_package`
 - `language_package_two` inherits from `en_ca_package` and `en_ca_package` inherits from `en_us_package`

-If the Magento application cannot find word or phrase in the `en_GB` package, it looks in other packages in following sequence:
+If the Commerce application cannot find word or phrase in the `en_GB` package, it looks in other packages in following sequence:

 1. `parent-package-one/language_package_one`
 1. `<vendorname>/en_au_package`